EnzoBnl/enzobnl/spark.md

 df2 = df
 ```

-- cached blocks are not replicated by default, neither in memory nor when spilled (done using local file system, not HDFS even on YARN mode).
+- cached blocks are not replicated by default, neither in memory nor when spilled (which stores on disks using local file system).
 You can activate a factor 2 replication by appending a `_2` suffix to any storage level constant, for example `MEMORY_AND_DISK_2`.

 ## is a DataFrame sorted ?
 One can use `df.queryExecution.sparkPlan.outputOrdering` that returns a sequence of `org.apache.spark.sql.catalyst.expressions.SortOrder`s to retrieve this information: